devops4lib/DevOpsSummit/2018/README.md

 ### Conference Chat

 We'll be chatting on the `#devops` channel on the code4lib slack.
-If you need an account on the code4lib slakc, you can sign up at https://docs.google.com/forms/d/120Dw1JjLxPJB9VTGl0mUY7Ot6yg6YNY1RZUISJFzdwk/viewform?c=0&w=1
+If you need an account on the code4lib slack, you can sign up at https://docs.google.com/forms/d/120Dw1JjLxPJB9VTGl0mUY7Ot6yg6YNY1RZUISJFzdwk/viewform?c=0&w=1